TheCreeper/MailNotifier/README.md

 Screenshot:

-This look of the notifications will differ depending on your current window and icon theme.
+The look of the notifications will differ depending on your current window and icon theme.
 If your notification daemon supports playing sounds, it will also play the mail-unread sound which will also differ depending on the current theme.

 ![ScreenShot](http://apollo.firebit.co.uk/~dc0/imgsrc/2015-03-14--1426373296_524x342_scrot.png)